 4-Prioritize your Tasks based on value & effort

-If your project in under time constrains as most projects are, you need to choose which tasks are absolutely needed and which tasks could be cut or deferred until another version or sprint.
+If your project in under time constraints as most projects are, you need to choose which tasks are absolutely needed and which tasks could be cut or deferred until another version or sprint.

-In Agile project management this process is much easier, since tasks which take long time or those which their value is not clear yet, could be pushed to future sprints for consideration.
+In Agile project management, this process is much easier, since tasks which take a long time or those which their value is not clear yet, could be pushed to future sprints for consideration.

 To have a real and up to date picture of each task, you need a system that allows those working on the task to update the status of the task daily.

-In addition make sure each member writes a brief status report at end of each day about the progress made on finishing the task and if there are any issue the management and the team need to be aware of.
+In addition, make sure each member writes a brief status report at end of each day about the progress made on finishing the task and if there is an issue the management and the team need to be aware of.

 If you are new to project management, task management seems like a daunting and boring endeavor.
-Using the the principles discussed in this article, will go a long way to help you to manage tasks and projects correctly and have fun doing it.
+Using the principles discussed in this article will go a long way to help you to manage tasks and projects correctly and have fun doing it.

 Binfire has all the tools you need for managing tasks and projects.
 At its core it is a powerful task management system, Try Binfire for free and see how it can help you finish projects faster and enjoy the journey at the same time.